Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-This analysis therefore requires that the two SMBHs involved in the merger must have had substantial in-plane spin components, i.e., the binary must have been precessing.
+This analysis therefore implies that the two SMBHs involved in the merger had substantial in-plane spin components, i.e., the binary must have been precessing.
 We then ask whether precessing SMBHs of \emph{any} mass ratio could generate such a large recoil.
-To this end, we sample mass ratios from $q \in [5,20]$, draw dimensionless spin magnitudes uniformly from $|\chi_{1,2}| \leq 1$, and assume isotropic spin-orientation angles $(\theta_{1},\theta_{2},\phi_{1},\phi_{2})$.
-The angles $\theta_{1}$ and $\theta_{2}$ denote the tilt angles between the individual SMBH spin directions $\hat{S}_{1,2}$ and the orbital angular momentum $\hat{L}$, while $\phi_{1}$ and $\phi_{2}$ specify the corresponding in-plane spin angles.
-We find that the resulting kick-velocity distribution remains strongly peaked around $\sim 200$ km\,s$^{-1}$, making it essentially impossible to generate a recoil near $v_{\rm BH} = 954^{+110}_{-126}\,\mathrm{km\,s^{-1}}$ in this mass-ratio regime (Figure~\ref{fig:progenitor_types}).
-This implies that the progenitor SMBH binary capable of producing such a runaway remnant must have been a highly precessing system with a mass ratio in the interval $q \in [1,5]$.
-Although we present results here using \gwModel{}, we confirm that \HLZ{} and \NRSur{} yield the same qualitative conclusions.
+To this end, we sample mass ratios from \(q \in [5,20]\), draw dimensionless spin magnitudes uniformly from \(|\chi_{1,2}| \leq 1\), and assume isotropic spin-orientation angles \((\theta_{1},\theta_{2},\phi_{1},\phi_{2})\).
+The angles \(\theta_{1}\) and \(\theta_{2}\) denote the tilt angles between the individual SMBH spin directions \(\hat{S}_{1,2}\) and the orbital angular momentum \(\hat{L}\), while \(\phi_{1}\) and \(\phi_{2}\) specify the corresponding in-plane spin angles.
+We find that the resulting kick-velocity distribution remains strongly peaked around \(\sim 200~\mathrm{km\,s^{-1}}\), making it essentially impossible to generate a recoil near \(v_{\rm BH} = 954^{+110}_{-126}\,\mathrm{km\,s^{-1}}\) in this mass-ratio regime (Fig.~\ref{fig:progenitor_types}).
+This implies that the progenitor SMBH binary capable of producing such a runaway remnant must have been a highly precessing system with mass ratio \(q \in [1,5]\).
+Although we present results here using \gwModel{}, \HLZ{} and \NRSur{} yield the same qualitative conclusions.